rayalan/brave-tardis/lesson1.md

 ```

 2. Go to SourceTree and select Workspace/History or possibly branches/master.
 This should show the commit and state history, with similar information.
 You can refer back to this view throughout the lessons to visualize the current repository state.
 Use `Cmd-R` (macOS) or `F5` (Windows) to refresh.
 3. Let's look a particular view on history.
 When you ran `git log` in step 1, you saw different commits because your current workspace state was on a different commit than mine.
-Run `git log e06f1c6 -n`.
+Run `git log -n 3 e06f1c6`.
 How does that view compare the example in step 1?

 Exercise 3: Commit Details
 --------------------------

 1. `35868d5b8ccbcddb63d08b7c7f5f2d0ed7a4ecbb` is a sha1 hash, and uniquely identifies a repository commit and the resulting repository state.
+Note that `35868d5b8ccbcddb63d08b7c7f5f2d0ed7a4ecbb` should be the second commit in the `git log` we just ran, with the message `Add recovery instructions`.
 2. Let's look at at one commit.
 Run `git show 35868d5b8ccbcddb63d08b7c7f5f2d0ed7a4ecbb`.
 What information is available?
 What did you expect to see that was not available?
 3. Git hashes can be abbreviated to the first few characters.
 Try `git show 35868d5b`.
 How short can you go?
-4. (Optional) Git commits are stored on disk.
+4. (Optional, if your system has Python support) Git commits are stored on disk.
 Let's look at this one by decompressing the raw information stored on the disk.
 Run `python -c "import zlib; print(zlib.decompress(open('.git/objects/35/868d5b8ccbcddb63d08b7c7f5f2d0ed7a4ecbb','rb').read()))"`.

 Exercise 4: Changing Workspace State
 ------------------------------------